 Marriage and family therapist.
 Special interest to work with the LGBT2SQ+ community, and with newcomers.
-Therapy sessions in person, phone, or via Zoom.
+Therapy sessions by phone, or via Zoom.
 The fee of an hour session is $90, but negotiable (accept cash, e-transfer, and credit cards.
 Check with your insurance provider whether they cover MFTs)

 REECE MALONE, DHS, MPH, CSE-S, CST (HE/HIM)